 The remaining states will sell tax lien certificates.

 The tax lien states also give notice of default to the delinquent property owner just as in tax deed states.
-However, the tax lien county treasurer will issue a certificate on the property that is delinquent on taxes.
+However, the county treasurer will issue a certificate on the property that is delinquent on taxes.

 This certificate in the amount of the past due taxes is auctioned at a public auction.
 Anyone with funds may purchase the certificate and pay the delinquent taxes.

-How Property Tax Auctions Work
+Tax Lien Auctions

 The state legislature mandates to the local counties when and where the auction should take place.